CarlG96/portfolio-project-5-frontend/README.md

 React JS - The library upon which this project was built. axios - For interceptors and to make requests and respond to the backend API.
-React Bootstrap - Frontend library used to style Taskosaurus. jwt-decode - Used to handle JSON Web Tokens. moment - Package to handle the discrepencies between the datetimes of the frontend and the backend. react-infinite-scroll-component - Used to create an infinite scroll component for the Tasks and Events Pages.
+React Bootstrap - Frontend library used to style Taskosaurus.
+The reason for this was the ease of designing for multiple different device sizes. jwt-decode - Used to handle JSON Web Tokens. moment - Package to handle the discrepencies between the datetimes of the frontend and the backend. react-infinite-scroll-component - Used to create an infinite scroll component for the Tasks and Events Pages.